neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

     3. Ignore if the received transaction isn't in the proposal block.

-    4. Broadcast `ChangeView` if transaction verification fails.
+    4. Broadcast `ChangeView` if the transaction verification fails.

     5. Save the transaction into the proposal block.

-    6. Handle corresponding logic if this is an Oracle transaction.
+    6. Handle the corresponding logic if this is an Oracle transaction.

-    7. If the receiver is a delegate, broadcast `ChangeView` message if the new block doesn't accord with `MaxBlockSize` or `MaxBlockSystemFee`.
-It also checks local collection of `PrepareResponse`, and broadcasts `Commit` message in case of enough `PrepareResponse` collected.
+    7. If the receiver is a delegate, broadcast the `ChangeView` message if the new block doesn't accord with `MaxBlockSize` or `MaxBlockSystemFee`.
+It also checks local collection of `PrepareResponse`, and broadcasts the `Commit` message in case of enough `PrepareResponse` collected.